25 Apr What is a Loan and Why Take One Out? Pt2

 No.4 – Funeral Expenses

-Here in the UK we have a welfare state that picks up the bill for a lot of what can get thrown at you as we navigate the twists and turns of life’s highway but dying isn’t one of them.
+Here in the UK we have a welfare state that picks up the bill for a lot of what can get thrown at you.
+Unfortunately, dying isn’t one of them.
 Our government does however have help available if you’re on certain benefits and will pay up to £1,000 towards some funeral costs.
 More details on this is available here:

 As funerals have become ever more expensive, £1,000 is helpful but won’t go a long way.
 Enter our unsecured personal loan.
-Not the most pleasant of reasons to be shopping around for credit but it is a valid and acceptable reason to be borrowing money.
-With the rise in popularity of secular funerals in lovely green out of the way places with no church connections, the price has risen accordingly.
-Caskets, wakes, the venue itself and a host of associated costs can quickly take a funeral into four figure figure sums and that’s personal loan land.
+Not the most pleasant of reasons to be shopping around for credit.
+However, it is a valid and acceptable reason to be borrowing money.
+The rise in popularity of secular funerals in lovely green out of the way places the price has risen accordingly.
+Caskets, wakes, the venue itself and a host of associated costs can quickly take a funeral into four figure figure sums.
 According to Dignity Funerals the average cost of a funeral in the UK is a little over £4,000 average cost of a UK funeral.
-If you’ve taken out a pre paid funeral plan then you’ve done the right thing by securing your burial at today’s prices and not letting the cost either eat into your estate or just leaving it to your kids or someone else to deal with.
+If you’ve taken out a pre paid funeral plan then you’ve done the right thing by securing your burial at today’s prices.
+Don’t let the cost either eat into your estate or just leave it to your kids or someone else to deal with.
 Here’s a guide to prepaid funeral plans.

 No.5 – Loans for Cars/Holidays/Big Ticket White Goods